ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 ## OUR SERVICES

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000023_3f2bff73b6299d106702937e1b5354434533ca700ec0ba84ef536343bd6a06df.png)
+**Description**: The image shows a stylized, white outline drawing of a money bag with a dollar sign on it, set against a lime green circular background.
+There is also a partial white circular outline surrounding the green circle, and a larger, blurry, light gray background.

 **Description**: The image shows a stylized illustration of a money bag with a dollar sign on it, depicted with a thin white outline.
 The bag is centered within a solid green circle, which itself is partially surrounded by a blurred white or light gray background, giving it a somewhat icon-like or illustrative appearance.